-Do rent from reputable companies if you want to avoid unnecessary drama during your holiday.
-This can be a bit of a problem with bikes, because they are all rented by small outfits with no international (or even national) reputation.
+Rent your car or motorbike from reputable companies if you want to avoid unnecessary drama during your holiday.
+This can be a bit of a problem with motorcycles as they're offered by small outfits with no international (or even national) reputation.

-Don’t forget: In Thailand we drive on the left side of the road.
+We drive on the left side of the road in Thailand.
 You will see the locals driving on the right when they think it’s convenient, but it’s dangerous and illegal.
-Stay on the left, take it easy, and keep your eyes wide open for others coming from all directions.
+Stay on the left, drive slowly, and be aware of drivers coming from all directions.

-Gas stations in Thailand are usually open from 8 am to 9 pm.
-Only one on the island - the Shell gas station on Dibuk Road, Phuket City, opposite Wat Mongkol Nimit - stays open 24 hours a day.
-A few others serve gas until 10 pm or even midnight.
-But it’s best to make sure to keep your tank topped up so that you don’t spend hours pushing your bike back to your hotel.
-The further you have to push it, the heavier it will get.
+Gas stations in Thailand typically open from 8am to 9pm.
+The Shell gas station opposite Wat Mongkol Nimit stays open 24 hours a day.
+There are a few that offer gas until 10pm or midnight.
+It’s best to make sure to keep your tank full so that you won't need to spend hours pushing your bike back to your hotel.

 Roadside gas vendors

-You’ll see vendors with small booths selling gas at the roadside, pumping the gas by hand from barrels, or selling it by the bottle.
-These are not recommended except in dire emergency.
-The gasoline they sell may be substandard or adulterated.
-Buy from them and you could find yourself facing a hefty bill from the motorbike rental shop for a complete overhaul of the engine.
+You’ll see vendors with small booths selling gas at the roadside, pumping the gas by hand from barrels or selling it by the bottle.
+These are not recommended unless it's an emergency as the gasoline may be substandard or adulterated.
+You could find yourself facing a hefty bill from the motorbike rental shop to pay a complete overhaul of the engine.

-The average fuel price per liter is 24 baht for diesel, 26 baht for 91-octane gasoline and 25 baht for 95-octane gasohol.
-Ask you car or bike rental shop which fuel you should use.
+The average fuel price per litre starts from 25 baht for diesel, 30 baht for 91-octane gasoline and 35 baht for 95-octane gasohol.
+Your car or bike rental shop will usually tell you which the type of fuel to use.